Tech-at-DU/d3-tutorial/10-Scatterplot-color-scales/readme.md

 For this example start with the last example showing the rainfall data as a line graph.

 **Challenge:** Start from scratch!
-Setup the boilerplate code and load the percipitation data.
+Setup the boilerplate code and load the precipitation data.

 At the bottom of the drawing, the code adds the following.